headshot2017/smbzg-charloader/README.md

 ```

 * **effects:** Assortment of png files that can be used as custom particle effects with CustomEffectSprite.
+* **icons:** Folder containing asortment of png files that can be used for miscellaneous things, such as inventory icons.
-* **companions:** Extra "characters" that can be used as NPCs or transformations for the base character.
+* **companions:** Extra "characters" that can be used as projectiles, NPCs or transformations for the base character.
 * **sounds:** Folder containing sound files.
   * Special sound effects:
     * **jump**: Automatically replaces the default DBZ jump with this file when the character loads.